aashreys/prototyper/README.md

 Tech Debt:
 * Elegantly upgrade configuration when adding new fields, else plugin crashes when using it on a Page which had an old version of the configuration data.
 * Enable strict type checking in Typescript
+* Write unit tests to prevent regression over time

 # Known Issues
-* PS5 controllers are unsupported by Figma and hence do not work properly
+* PS5 controllers are not supported by Figma and hence do not work properly
-* Navigation through staggered grids in unreliable
+* Navigation through staggered grids in unreliable - I plan to investigate and potentially address this in the future

 # Contributing
 Contributions are most welcome.
-Below is a list of suggestions, but of course you are welcome to contribute anything you think will be helpful...
+Below is a list of suggestions, but of course you are welcome to contribute anything you think will be helpful.
 * Switch Pro controller support

 ## Contributors